WillDreamer/AgentRL/README.md

 <div align="center">
  👋 Hi, everyone!
-    We will tell the world open-source agentic RL is suffering!
+    We will tell the world open-source agentic RL area is suffering!
     <br>
     <br>
 </div>